ibm-cloud-docs/account/visibility-public-catalog.md

 ## Next steps
 {: #next-acctfilter}

-A user in the account validates that they can view all products except {{site.data.keyword.appid_short_notm}}.
+A user in the account validates that they can't view {{site.data.keyword.appid_short_notm}} in the catalog.
 See [Validating the account-level catalog filters](/docs/account?topic=account-validate-acctfilter) for more information.